 What does alcohol do to a developing brain?

 Alcohol affects a young brain more than a fully developed adult brain.
 It’s not until around the age of 26 that the brain is fully formed.
-Drinking alcohol can cause irreversible changes to the developing brain, particularly to the area of the brain that is responsible for rational thinking.
+Teenagers drinking alcohol can cause irreversible changes to the developing brain, particularly to the area of the brain that is responsible for rational thinking.
 Damage to this part of the brain during its development can lead to learning difficulties, memory problems, and impaired problem solving.
 Therefore, the longer your teenager delays using alcohol, and the less they drink, the better their brain functioning will be now and in later life.

 Other risks of alcohol use for teenagers